YH189/drico-terminal-bot/README.md

 # Drico-Bot

-Drico-Bot is a lightweight Python command-line chatbot and AI tools router.
+Drico-Bot is a Python command-line chatbot and AI tools router.

 It can recommend useful AI tools, explain selected AI and development concepts, provide small programming references, and perform basic arithmetic directly from the terminal.